Chief Executive Officer

 A graduate of Stanford Law School, Larry also earned his bachelor’s degree in political science from Stanford University.
 He is a member of the State Bar of California, the American Bar Association and the Association of Corporate Counsel.

-Nimesh Dave serves as executive vice president, global cloud computing of Ingram Micro Inc., the world’s largest technology distributor and supply-chain services provider based in Santa Ana, Calif.
+Nimesh Dave serves as executive vice president, global cloud of Ingram Micro Inc., the world’s largest technology distributor and supply-chain services provider based in Irvine, Calif.

 As a member of the Ingram Micro worldwide executive team, Nimesh is responsible for the overall strategic direction, sales growth and business development of the company’s global cloud business unit.